 Once Forward Together is approved by ALA members, a reconstitution phase is proposed to get to the new member engagement structure: All ALA and Council committees will have one year to reconstitute as an advisory group, working group, round table, or community of interest.
 The reconstitution proposals will be submitted to the Board of Directors and require a rationale and proposed outcomes.
-Existing committees will be encouraged to review their work as it relates to the work of other existing committees that do not submit a reconstitution proposal during that time will be subsetted at the end of the reconstitution period.
+Existing committees will be encouraged to review their work as it relates to the work of other existing committees and propose merging or rearticulating their goals and purpose where needed.
+Committees that do not submit a reconstitution proposal during that time will be sunsetted at the end of the reconstitution period.